pineda-vv/Data-Science-Projects/recipe_project/README.md

 # Recipe Project - in progress
 ## Question for this Exercise/Project
-* What information can I extract from the popularity of recipes posted on the food52 website?
-* Can a recipe recommender system be built with just the popularity index (number of likes) for each recipe without explicit user ratings?
+* Build a recipe recommender system from information on the food52.com website.
 ---
 ## Data Understanding
-* Data scraped from the food52 website - focusing primarily on recipes for dishes that either contain "pork", "chicken", "beef" or is "vegetarian".
-Collected weblinks using those search terms and then used those links to extract the recipe titles, #likes, recipe ingredients from individual recipe pages.
+* Data was obtained by scraping the food52 website - focusing primarily on recipes for dishes that either contain "pork", "chicken", "beef" or is "vegetarian".
+Using those search terms, a list of weblinks was generated and used to extract the following - recipe names, #likes, recipe ingredients, comments,  from individual recipe pages.
 Information will be extracted from the text of the recipe title and/or the recipe text itself
 ---
 ## Data Preparation
 * A web scraper [algorithm](https://github.com/pineda-vv/Data-Science-Projects/blob/master/recipe_project/recipe_src/pickle_main_ingredient.py) using BeautifulSoup was optimized with the search items "chicken", "pork", "beef", or "vegetarian".
 Each search term returned ~200 pages of web links to unique recipes.
 The list of web links were saved in a pickle file and used by a second [program](https://github.com/pineda-vv/Data-Science-Projects/blob/master/recipe_project/recipe_src/food52_scraper_pickleuser.py).
 Each link opened the page for that recipe and the number of likes, recipe title, and ingredients were captured and saved in a mongodb database.